percona/everest-doc/docs/install/install_everest_helm_charts.md

 5. Deploy additional database namespaces:

-    Once Everest is successfully running, you can create additional database namespaces using the `everest-db-namespace` Helm chart.
+    Once Percona Everest is successfully running, you can create additional database namespaces using the `everest-db-namespace` Helm chart.

     If you set `dbNamespaces.enabled=false` in the previous step, you can deploy a database namespace with the following command: